MicrosoftDocs/azure-dev-docs/java/migrate-jboss-eap-to-wildfly-on-azure-kubernetes-service.md

 # Migrate JBoss EAP applications to WildFly on Azure Kubernetes Service

-This guide describes what you should be aware of when you want to migrate an existing WebSphere application to run on WildFly in an Azure Kubernetes Service container.
+This guide describes what you should be aware of when you want to migrate an existing JBoss EAP application to run on WildFly in an Azure Kubernetes Service container.

 ## Pre-migration